Charting the main sequence of star-forming galaxies out to redshifts z<5.7: Discussion

 In order to account for this effect, we additionally evolve the GSMF, where both star-forming and passive galaxies have been included.
 In order to extend this exercise to higher redshifts, we adopt the stellar mass function of \citet{Davidzon_2017}, where $z\simeq 6$ has been reached.
-The SFR-$M_\ast$ relation used in this case includes all galaxies (star-forming and quiescent) and is shown in the left panel of Figure\,\ref{fig:sfr}.
-The resulting evolved GSMF at different redshifts is compared to the observed one in Figure\,\ref{fig:gsmf} (black thin and grey thick lines, respectively).
-Since \citet{Speagle_2014} and \citet{Popesso_2023} did not publish the SFR-$M_\ast$ relations for the galaxy samples that include the quiescent sources, we compare our results with \citet{Tomczak_2016} only (green dashed line).
-It is clear from Figure\,\ref{fig:gsmf} that the obvious shift in galaxies number density between the observed and simulated functions, apparent in Figure\,\ref{fig:gsmfsf}, is no longer present.
-This confirms that the inconsistency in the star-forming GSMFs is caused by the decrease in density due to the fraction of star-forming galaxies transforming into passive sources.
+The SFR-$M_\ast$ relation used in this case includes all galaxies (star-forming and quiescent) and is shown in the left panel of Fig. \ref{fig:sfr}.
+The resulting evolved GSMF at different redshifts is compared to the observed one in Fig. \ref{fig:gsmf} (thin black and thick gray lines, respectively).
+Since \citet{Speagle_2014} and \citet{Popesso_2023} did not publish the SFR-$M_\ast$ relations for the galaxy samples that include the quiescent sources, we compare our results with \citet{Tomczak_2016} only (dashed green line).
+It is clear from Fig. \ref{fig:gsmf} that the obvious shift in galaxies number density between the observed and simulated functions, apparent in Fig. \ref{fig:gsmfsf}, is no longer present.
+This confirms that the inconsistency in the star-forming GSMFs is caused by the decrease in density due to the fraction of SFGs transforming into passive sources.
 For low masses at $z\gtrsim 2$ the low-mass end of the simulated stellar mass functions tends to be steeper than the observed ones.
-This is caused by the low-mass slope of the observed GSMF undergoing the evolution in redshift towards higher values.
-In order for our SFR-$M_\ast$ relation to produce results consistent with this, the low-mass slope, $\gamma$, from Equation\,\ref{eq:sfr} would also need to evolve.
-However, as explained in Section\,\ref{sec:fit}, since our data does not probe low stellar masses at high redshifts, $\gamma$ was assumed to be constant.
-The fact that the constant $\gamma$ gives steeper low-mass slopes of the GSMF at high $z$'s indicates that the power-law slope of the SFR-$M_\ast$ relation for all galaxies (star-forming and quiescent) should increase in redshift.
-Similarly, since the low-mass slope of the star-forming GSMF, found in both \citet{Davidzon_2017} and \citet{McLeod_2021}, increases at $z\gtrsim 2$, the slope of the star-forming main sequence should also evolve.
+This is caused by the low-mass slope of the observed GSMF undergoing the evolution in redshift toward higher values.
+In order for our SFR-$M_\ast$ relation to produce results consistent with this, the low-mass slope, $\gamma$, from Eq. \ref{eq:sfr} would also need to evolve.
+However, as is explained in Sect. \ref{sec:fit}, since our data does not probe low stellar masses at high redshifts, $\gamma$ was assumed to be constant.
+The fact that the constant $\gamma$ gives steeper low-mass slopes of the GSMF at high $z$'s indicates that the power law slope of the SFR-$M_\ast$ relation for all galaxies (star-forming and quiescent) should increase in redshift.
+Similarly, since the low-mass slope of the star-forming GSMF, found in both \citet{Davidzon_2017} and \citet{McLeod_2021}, increases at $z\gtrsim 2$, the slope of the star-forming MS should also evolve.
 At $z\gtrsim 3$ the high-mass end of the simulated GSMF overpredicts the number of galaxies.
 While the errors on the observed high-redshift stellar mass function at these masses are significantly large ($\sim 1$\,dex), it is also possible that the high-mass end of the SFR-$M_\ast$ relations in this work, and hence the growth of the stellar masses, is contaminated by the presence of starburst galaxies.
-Finally, it can be seen in Figure\,\ref{fig:gsmf} that at $z\lesssim 2$ the SFR-$M_\ast$ all-galaxies relation of \citet{Tomczak_2016} slightly overpredicts the resulting GSMFs at low masses, most likely indicating that the normalization of the main sequence at low $z$ is in this case too high.